drduh/macOS-Security-and-Privacy-Guide/README.md

 and [IEEE Std 1619-2007 “The XTS-AES Tweakable Block Cipher”](http://libeccio.di.unisa.it/Crypto14/Lab/p1619.pdf) [pdf]

-You may wish to enforce **hibernation** and evict Filevault keys from memory instead of traditional sleep to memory.
+You may wish to enforce **hibernation** and evict Filevault keys from memory instead of traditional sleep to memory:

     sudo pmset -a destroyfvkeyonstandby 1
     sudo pmset -a hibernatemode 25